Alexandre-Gadiou/generator-jahia7/README.md

 Then answer to Mr yeoman questions

 ### Start the prototype

+You can start the prototype only if you have generated the project before.

 To start the prototype, you just need to run this command  :